Cities With the Worst Bridge

 San Antonio is one of the largest cities in the United States, with thousands of people driving around the city every day.
 That means added wear and tear on infrastructure like roads and bridges, but what effect does that have on their condition over time?

-To find out, we analyzed records of more than 25,000 bridges in America’s 50 largest cities by population to find which cities have outdated infrastructure that needs to be repaired or replaced.
+To find out, our San Antonio injury lawyers analyzed records of more than 25,000 bridges in America’s 50 largest cities by population to find which cities have outdated infrastructure that needs to be repaired or replaced.

 KEY FINDINGS: